quiquee/obc-docs/protocol-spec.md

         ResponseType responseType = 2;
     }
 ```
-Events can be sent directly as PROTOBUF structures or can be sent as JSON structures by specifying the "responseType" appropriately.
+Events can be sent directly as protobuf structures or can be sent as JSON structures by specifying the `responseType` appropriately.

-Currently the producer framework can generate a Block or Generic event.
-A Block is a message used in the Fabric for encapsulating properties of a block in the blockchain
+Currently, the producer framework can generate a `Block` or a `Generic` event.
+A `Block` is a message used for encapsulating properties of a block in the blockchain.

 ## 4. Security